drx777/phpgh/README.md

 git hooks for PHP

 ## Purpose
-This package wants to provide a simple way of adding git hooks to a project, even a number of projects without having to mess with multiple project's .git/hooks/* scripts.
+This package wants to provide a simple way of adding git hooks to a project, even a number of projects without having to mess with multiple project's .git/hooks/* scripts repeatedly.
 Install via composer and add a line to the hook script.
+Done.

 It can be used to kickstart your own centralized git hooks or as a basis for a company policy git hook collection.